vic-cieslak/portfolio-income-manager/PROGRESS.md

 - Add templates for client management
 - Modify existing apps (income, expenses, portfolio) to associate data with specific clients
 - Implement a client selection mechanism in the UI

+### Liablities management, what is owed to whom, or who owes me something.

 ## 11. recalculation of currnecy USD -> PLN, PLN -> GBP, etc